turboapps/docs/reference/command_line/new.md

 #### JSON output

 When `--format=json` option was passed this command will provide output in JSON format.
 It will contain either a `container` array with information about created container or an `error` object if command failed.

+#### Auto Update
+The `new` command checks once a day for new image releases.
+Specify the `--pull` option to force checking for the latest release.
+Updates are download within the specified release: `turbo new firefox` updates to the latest Firefox.
+`turbo new firefox:42` updates to the Firefox within release 42, like 42.0, 42.1 42.2 etc.